Object-centric proto-symbolic behavioural reasoning from pixels: Proposed neural network model

 \paragraph{Object dynamics} To complete the world model, this per-frame observation model is combined with linearized object-centric dynamics $p(\v{s}^{\dagger(k)}_{t}|\v{s}^{\dagger(k)}_{t-1}, \v{a}^{(k)}_{t-1})$ defined by the following equations:

 where $\v{\epsilon}_{1_t}$ and $\v{\epsilon}_{2_t}$ are noise realizations drawn from a Normal distribution.
-Note that we are assuming that the latent representation dynamics can be captured with a 2nd-order generalized coordinates with additive noise, but this is not imposed to the environment\footnote{Robotic experiments have shown that 2nd order generalized coordinates are enough to track a dynamical system~\citep{bos2022free} depending on the nature of the noise.} The action $\v{a}_t^{(k)}$ on object $k$ at time $t$ is a (2-D or 3-D) vector that specifies the control command (e.g., acceleration) on the object in environment coordinates.
+Note that we are assuming that the latent representation dynamics can be captured with a 2nd-order generalized coordinates with additive noise, but this is not imposed to the environment\footnote{Robotic experiments showed that 2nd order generalized coordinates are enough to track a dynamical system~\citep{bos2022free} depending on the noise source.} The action $\v{a}_t^{(k)}$ on object $k$ at time $t$ is a (2-D or 3-D) vector that specifies the control command (e.g., acceleration) on the object in environment coordinates.
 Finally, \v{D} is a learned function that transforms the control command to its effect in the model's latent space.

 \paragraph{Learning and inference} Inference for each object is performed within a sliding window spanning the present and a number of past time points.

 Each itVAE infers beliefs for a single object and time point, taking a total of 8 inference iterations to refine these beliefs to their optimal (minimum-ELBO) values.
 Inference is coupled between itVAEs through information flow between represented objects and between time points in the inference window (see Appendix~\ref{sec:appendix}).
 OBR optimizes a composite ELBO loss $\mathcal{L}_\text{comp}= \sum_{n=1}^{N_\text{iter}} \frac{n}{N_\text{iter}}\mathcal{L}^{(n)}$ for both learning and inference, where $n$ indexes inference iterations and $\mathcal{L}$ is:

+where $\v{\Psi}_t$ defines the \textit{action field}--- described in the next section--- that maps object-centric actions into to real actions.